luis-puhl/luis-puhl.github.io/README.md

 # HTML and CSS i18l

-To provide a multilanguage site for everey translatable text element you see in the page there are two (or more) source html code.
+To provide a multilanguage site for every translatable text element you see in the page there are two (or more) source html code.

 For each language there is an element with the attribute `lang=` set.